Maya script: Example

 Text: Yak’aw ʔuk’uhul pik juʔn winaak pixoʔm ʔusak hunal ʔuʔh Yax K’ahk’ K’uh(?) ʔutuʔp k’uh(ul)? ...l ʔukoʔhaw Chaahk (‘GI’) Sak Baluʔn.

-Translation: «He gave the god clothing, [consisted of] twenty nine headgears, white ribbon, necklace, First Fire God’s earrings and God’s quadrilateral badge helmet, to Chaahk Sak-Balun».
+Translation: «He gave the god clothing, [consisted of] twenty one headgears, white ribbon, necklace, First Fire God’s earrings and God’s quadrilateral badge helmet, to Chaahk Sak-Balun».

 Revival

 In recent times, there has been an increased interest in reviving usage of the script.
 Various works have recently been both transliterated and created into the script, notably the transcription of the Popol Vuh, a record of Kʼicheʼ religion, in 2018.
 Another example is the sculpting and writing of a modern stele placed at Iximche in 2012, describing the full historical record of the site dating back to the beginning of the Mayan long count.
 The 2014 poem "Cigarra", by Martín Gómez Ramírez, was written entirely in Tzeltal using the script.

 Computer encoding

 The Maya script can be represented as a custom downloadable primer's font but has yet to be formally introduced into Unicode standards.
 With the renewed usage of Maya writing, digital encoding of the script has been of recent interest.
 A range of code points (U+15500–U+159FF) has been tentatively allocated for Unicode, but no detailed encoding proposal has been submitted yet.
 The Script Encoding Initiative project of the University of California, Berkeley, was awarded a grant in June 2016 to create a proposal to the Unicode Consortium for layout and presentation mechanisms in Unicode text.
 As of 2024, the proposal is still under development.

 The goal of encoding Maya hieroglyphs in Unicode is to facilitate the modern use of the script.
 For representing the degree of flexibility and variation of classical Maya, the expressiveness of Unicode is insufficient (e.g., with regard to the representation of infixes, i.e., signs inserted into other signs), so, for philological applications, different technologies are required.

 The Mayan numerals, with values 0–19_{10} creating a base-20 system, are encoded in block Mayan Numerals.